 Pilates can be practiced by anyone and was designed to be embraced by all.
+Exercises can be modified around injury or physical limitation.
+Literally anyone can do Pilates, and everyone should!
 It can be your primary source of strength training or complement an existing exercise routine.
 Faithful practice of the traditional method yields numerous benefits, including increased strength, coordination, balance and flexibility.
-As a modality of mindful movement,consistent Pilates practice can also permeate in other ways, promoting overall health,happiness and positive body awareness.
+As a modality of mindful movement,consistent Pilates practice can also permeate in other ways, promoting overall health, happiness and positive body awareness.

 Around 1914, Joseph Pilates was a performer and a boxer living in England, and at the outbreak of WWI, was placed under forced internment along with other German nationals in Lancaster, England.
 There he taught fellow camp members the concepts and exercises developed over 20 years of self-study and apprenticeship in yoga, Zen, and ancient Greek and Roman physical regimens.
 It was at this time that he began devising the system of original exercises known today as “matwork”, or exercises done on the floor.
 He called this regimen “Contrology”, meaning ‘the science of control’.
 A few years later, he was transferred to another camp on the Isle of Man, where he became a nurse/caretaker to the many internees struck with wartime disease and physical injury.
 Here, he began devising equipment to rehabilitate his “patients,” taking springs from the beds and rigging them to create spring resistance and “movement” for the bedridden.